Deafness

 All Speech and Language Therapists (SLTs) are specialists in children’s language and communication development, the difficulties that arise and how to help.

-Specialist SLTs in deafness generally work with children who have severe/profound hearing losses.
+Specialist SLTs in deafness work with children who have severe/profound hearing losses.
 They may also support your local SLT if your child has a moderate or mild hearing loss.

 Locations

-They currently visit children at the following locations:
+Currently Specialist SLTs in deafness visit children at the following locations:

 • Home